188.8.131.52 Health care card (HCC)

 Automatic issue of HCC

-Individuals who are eligible to receive the maximum rate of FTB Part A because their income is below the FTB Part A income free area (220.127.116.11), automatically qualify for a HCC.
-Individuals who would normally be eligible to receive the maximum rate of FTB Part A except for the application of the maintenance income test are also automatically eligible for the HCC.
+Individuals who are eligible to receive FTB Part A at a rate greater than nil and whose income is below the FTB Part A income free area (184.108.40.206), automatically qualify for a HCC.
+Qualification for the HCC is not affected by maintenance income or failure of the MAT.

 This HCC qualification is only available to individuals who receive FTB by fortnightly instalments.
 The HCC is issued for a 12 month period and renewed automatically based on the individual meeting the eligibility criteria.

-Individuals who receive FTB are issued with a HCC on the first day on which their income tested FTB Part A rate is the maximum rate of FTB Part A. When the individual's income increases to an amount above the FTB Part A income free area they are no longer eligible for the HCC.
-These individuals are able to test their eligibility for a low income HCC.
+Individuals who receive FTB are issued with a HCC on the first day on which their estimate of income is below the FTB Part A income free area.
+When the individual's income increases to an amount above the FTB Part A income free area they are no longer eligible for the HCC.
+These individuals are able to test their eligibility for a low income HCC (LIC) (SS Guide 220.127.116.11).

 Note: Where reconciliation shows that an individual who receives FTB instalment payments would have been eligible for the FTB HCC (but their agreed estimate exceeded the FTB Part A income free area) it may be possible to obtain the HCC retrospectively.
 However, this would only be of benefit where the person has retained all evidence and receipts of pharmaceutical expenditure for the elapsed period.
 Some reimbursement of these costs may be possible through Medicare.